technodono/Datapacks/Shelf Storage/info.md

 # If downloading online!

-make sure once you download the pack you unzip the file provided to acess the data-pack and technodono's universal resource-pack.
-You only need to install my resource-pack once to gain access to all of my datapacks textures so keep that in mind.
+make sure once you download the pack you unzip the file provided to acess the data-pack.

 # Shelf storage